alxdavids/ourbbg/content/post/golaco-tommy-smith.md

 perform with the sort of short-lived swagger that can only come without an accompanying sense of expectation.

 For Derby?
-It would be lunacy to claim any season of Derby's recent past would be measurable against such high standards.
+It would be lunacy to claim any season of their recent past would be measurable against such high standards.
 But the immense instability of the mid 2000s has dictated and defined the manner in which the club has struggled since.
 From 2003-2008, they iterated